• ai cyberbullying social media abuse presentation-hinduja

 • "How can we increase empathy, resilience, altruism, self-control, and hope online and offline?"

-• "How can we get youth to lead the way, and be the most powerful catalysts of change?"
+• "How can we enlist and inspire youth to lead the way?"

-I am passionate about my work, and I can honestly say that I love what I do.
+I am passionate about my work, and truly love what I do.

 Interests